redat00/qarnot-sdk-go/README.md

 | Upload object | `client.UploadObject` | ✅ | - |
 | Delete object | `client.DeleteObject` | ✅ | - |
 | Get object head | `client.GetObjectHead` | ✅ | - |

+## Contributing

+Contributions are more than welcome.
+There is no special rules to contribute to this project.
+Feel free to open issues and pull requests if you deem it necessary.

+Asking for help is always ok, and reporting bug even more.

+## License

+This library is distributed with the [MIT License](https://opensource.org/license/mit).